-Metasploit Security Researcher
+Metasploit Security Researcher at Rapid7

 The Metasploit R+D team is responsible for working with the open-source contributors to add new modules and features to Framework, and for producing research that excites and inspires the security community.
 Earlier this year, we released MSF 5 after a long pause between major versions.
 Now, we're thinking about the content and capabilities offensive operators need in MSF 6—from new exploits and innovative payloads to more intuitive targeting and stealthier movement within modern environments.